Treating your pain during labor and delivery

 - This approach is an option for those who can’t have or choose not to have an epidural.

-- The medications may make the mother drowsy and nauseated.
+- The medications may make the patient drowsy and nauseated.

 - Some medication will enter the baby’s system and may make the baby sleepy after delivery.